Alternian

 The verb ni means both "to be" and "to exist".

-To say someone has something, you say their thing is/exists... unless the thing is an inherent part of the owner, in which case it is described with the verb di (animate) or ti (inanimate), which is to possess something as a quality or trait.
+To say someone has something, you say their thing is/exists... unless the thing is an inherent part of the owner, in which case it is described with the verb di (for an animate owner) or ti (inanimate owner), which is to possess something as a quality or trait.

 When listing multiple possessions of the same entity, possessions after the first are marked not with a full possessive, but with a genitive particle of the owner's noun class.